PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 * Use ``Optional[type]`` for type hinted keyword arguments with a default value of ``None``.

-* Avoid using `lambda`.
-Anonymous functions created with `lambda` cannot be pickled, and `lambda` notation may be unfamiliar to newcomers to Python.
+* Avoid using `lambda` to define functions, as this notation may be unfamiliar to newcomers to Python.

 * There should be at most one pun per 1284 lines of code.